-I had been in Arizona for about 3 months when one of the people who took care of me said I was going to a new home.
-It was called Smiling Dogs Farm in a place called Texas.
+I had been in Arizona for about 3 months when one of the people who took care of me said I was going to a new home called Smiling Dog Farms in Texas.

 But when I arrived, I didn’t see many smiling dogs.